 Third Thursday of the month, 7pm

 Try out our new “Volunteer Your World” ideas at Smyth Public Library.
-Come to our monthly meeting (Last Monday of the month) or visit our Volunteer Your World Page
+Visit our Volunteer Your World Page

 Monthly Lego Night!

 Smyth Public Library will present the 8th annual Summer Concert Series on seven consecutive Wednesdays beginning July11th.
 The series is held at the Candia Pond Park gazebo, behind the library at 55 High Street, and will move to the CYAA field house if it rains.
 The concerts are free, with funding from the Friends of Smyth Library and the Friends of the Concert Series.
 The concerts run from 6:30-8pm.
 Bring a chair or blanket for the lawn, and a hat, as the view is toward the setting sun.
 Ice cream will be available.
 Call the library at 483-8245 for updates, or watch our Music page at www.smythpl.org.

 July 11th- Summer Reading Opener for Families- Odds Bodkin

 August 8th- Lumberjills Summer Reading Dance Party for all ages

 August 15th- Bedford Big Band

 Come enjoy the magic of summer music under the stars, complete with ice cream!